thinhlvv/thinhlvv.github.io/_posts/2020-03-02-Become-Senior-Software-Engineer-With-this-7-daily-habits.md

   You don't need to be experienced in a lot of kind of systems, what you need is knowledge to solve the problem.
 I recommend you to read system design topic on leetcode, read book as much as possible, prepare good basic of complexity of algorithms.

-SOFT SKILLS
+## **SOFT SKILLS**

   Communication is the key when you work in a big team.
 Imagine you are manager of the project, it will be terrible for you when your teammates just never let you know the issues, progress of the tasks, right!?

-  Issues/Pull Requests discussing culture.[Code review culture](https://www.pullrequest.com/blog/5-steps-to-an-effective-code-review-culture/) is some tips to help you collobrate with others by problem-oriented instead of human-oriented.
+  Issues/Pull Requests discussing culture.
+[Code review culture](https://www.pullrequest.com/blog/5-steps-to-an-effective-code-review-culture/) is some tips to help you collobrate with others by problem-oriented instead of human-oriented.

   Find some articles or evidences to prove your viewpoint.
 As long as you discuss by numbers and clearance explanation, you are building trust and steady reputation in the team.

-CLEAN CODE
+## **CLEAN CODE**

   Clean code is also a name of the popular book, which you should read to write good.